gfngfn/Horsea/docs/syntax-staged.md

 # Syntax of the Staged Language

-The concrete syntax considerably overlaps that of OCaml except for some incompatible points like the following:
+The concrete syntax considerably overlaps that of OCaml except for some incompatible points as follows:

 - Type names are capitalized (like `Int` or `Bool`).
 - Arguments follow type constructors (like `List Int`).